eccenca/documentation.eccenca.com/docs/release-notes/corporate-memory-24-1/index.md

 -   `admin status` command
     -   raises an error if the Corporate Memory license is expired (grace period)
     -   raises a warning if the GraphDB license expires in less than one month
+-   `dataset create` command
+    -   support to use JSON Lines files as JSON datasets
+    -   support to use YAML files as TEXT datasets

 v24.1.0 of Corporate Memory Control (cmemc) ships the following changes:

 -   `graph import` command
     -   importing a directory to a single graph no longer raises an error but imports all turtle files to this graph
+-   docker image: python 3.11.8

 ## Migration Notes